sebastianruder/NLP-progress/english/question_answering.md

 |BiDAF (Seo et al., 2017)	   |33.45    |15.69	 | 15.68 | 36.74  |[Bidirectional Attention Flow for Machine Comprehension](https://arxiv.org/abs/1611.01603)       |      |

 *Note that the above is for the Summary setting.
 There are no official published results for reading over entire books/stories except for the original paper.

+### DuoRC

+[DuoRC](https://duorc.github.io) contains 186,089 unique question-answer pairs created from a collection of 7680 pairs of movie plots where each pair in the collection reflects two versions of the same movie.

+DuoRC pushes the NLP community to address challenges on incorporating knowledge and reasoning in neural architectures for reading comprehension.
+It poses several interesting challenges such as:
+  - DuoRC using parallel plots is especially designed to contain a large number of questions with low lexical overlap between questions and their corresponding passages
+  - It requires models to go beyond the content of the given passage itself and incorporate world-knowledge, background knowledge, and common-sense knowledge to arrive at the answer
+  - It revolves around narrative passages from movie plots describing complex events and therefore naturally require complex reasoning (e.g. temporal reasoning, entailment, long-distance anaphoras, etc.) across multiple sentences to infer the answer to questions
+  - Several of the questions in DuoRC, while seeming relevant, cannot actually be answered from the given passage.
+This requires the model to detect the unanswerability of questions.
+This aspect is important for machines to achieve in industrial settings in particular.

 ## Open-domain Question Answering